Open Questions on the Bernoulli Factory Problem

 - Notes

-Polynomials that approach a factory function “fast”
+Polynomials that approach a Bernoulli factory function “fast”

 In this question, a polynomial $P(x)$ is written in Bernstein form of degree $n$ if it is written as—

-\[P(x)=\sum_{k=0}^n a_k {n \choose k} x^k (1-x)^{n-k},\]where $a_0, …, a_n$ are the polynomial’s Bernstein coefficients.
+\[P(x)=\sum_{k=0}^n a_k {n \choose k} x^k (1-x)^{n-k},\]where the real numbers $a_0, …, a_n$ are the polynomial’s Bernstein coefficients.

 The degree-$n$ Bernstein polynomial of an arbitrary function $f(x)$ has Bernstein coefficients $a_k = f(k/n)$.
 In general, this Bernstein polynomial differs from $f$ even if $f$ is a polynomial.